 The number that results from the above density calculation will be a four-digit number.
 For example, a carpet with a 50-ounce face weight and a pile height of 1/2 an inch would have a density of 3,600 ounces per cubic yard (50 x 36 / 0.5 = 3,600).

 Judging Carpet Quality

 Don’t use one factor alone as an indicator of a carpet’s overall quality.
-All factors (density, face weight, twist, fiber type, etc.) all work together in a carpet to determine how the carpet will look and perform overall.
+All factors (density, face weight, twist, fiber type, etc.) all work together to determine how the carpet will look and perform overall.
 Each of these factors must all be taken into consideration when making a decision on the appropriate carpet for your home.

 However, all other things being equal, the higher the carpet density, the more durable the carpet will be, and the more pleasing it will be underfoot.
-Just as lawn of turf grass is more luxuriant if the grasses are thick underfoot, a carpet with higher pile density will feel plusher and will hold up better underwear.
+Just as a lawn is more luxuriant if the grasses are thick underfoot, a carpet with higher pile density will feel plusher and will hold up better with wear.

 Minimum Density Values

 For optimal performance in normal household conditions, a density value of 3,000 or higher is ideal.
 According to the Carpet and Rug Institute, extra heavy traffic conditions (such as are found in heavy commercial use) require a minimum density of 5000.